apache/incubator-spot/dev/release/README.md

 Save the File.

+Or download the .rat-excludes files from: https://github.com/apache/incubator-spot/blob/master/dev/release/.rat-excludes

 Run the rat tool as following.
 * java -jar apache-rat-0.12.jar -E /path/to/project/.rat-excludes -d /path/to/project/ > `<to output file>`.txt

 If you have rat in the same directory as the SPOT Code you can verify as:
 * java -jar apache-rat-0.12.jar -E .rat-excludes -d ../apache-spot-1.0-incubating > apache-spot-1.0-incubating-rat-results.txt

-If RAT find problems in the licences please fix the licence and run RAT again developers must fix their code and submit changes into the release branch, once there are no more findings.
+If RAT find problems in the licenses please fix the licence and run RAT again developers must fix their code and submit changes into the release branch, once there are no more findings.
 Upload RAT Results into subversion dev incubator repo for SPOT of the release

-Make a tarball and gzip:
+#### **Make a tarball and gzip:**
 * git archive -o ../apache-spot-`<your release name>`-incubating.tar --prefix=apache-spot-`<your release name>`-incubating/ `<your tag/branch name>`
 * gzip ../apache-spot-`<your release name>`-incubating.tar

 Example:

     $ git archive -o ../apache-spot-1.0-incubating.tar --prefix=apache-spot-1.0-incubating/ 1.0-incubating
     $ gzip ../apache-spot-1.0-incubating.tar

-Prepare MD5, SHA512 and ASC files from the source tarball:
+#### **Prepare MD5, SHA512 and ASC files from the source tarball:**

 * md5 apache-spot-`<your release name>`-incubating.tar.gz > apache-spot-`<your release name>`-incubating.tar.gz.md5
 * shasum -a 512 apache-spot-`<your release name>`-incubating.tar.gz > apache-spot-`<your release name>`-incubating.tar.gz.sha512
 * gpg2 --detach-sign -a apache-spot-`<your release name>`-incubating.tar.gz

 Example:

     $ md5 apache-spot-1.0-incubating..tar.gz > apache-spot-1.0-incubating.tar.gz.md5
     $ shasum -a 512 apache-spot-1.0-incubating.tar.gz > apache-spot-1.0-incubating.tar.gz.sha512
     $ gpg2 --detach-sign -a apache-spot-1.0-incubating..tar.gz

-Retrieve the subversion dev incubator repo for SPOT
+#### **Retrieve the subversion dev incubator repo for SPOT**

 Example:
 * svn checkout https://dist.apache.org/repos/dist/dev/incubator/spot/ --username=`<your apache user>`